Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - Layout Guide.md

 - *Title of book, thesis or report* ( italicized, comma at end of title).

-- publisher, (comma at the end of the publisher\'s name).
+- publisher, (comma at the end of the publisher's name).

 - Place of publication. (period ends reference).